Now more than ever, it’s time to work your way into Mother Earth’s good books by – drumroll, please – recycling everything!

 Buy in bigger sizes – Makro, anyone?!

-Sometimes it’s hard to completely switch out plastics, so why not start with buying products in bigger sizes?
-Items such as shampoo, washing up liquid, toothpaste, chocolate bars and crisps are all available in larger sizes, requiring less packaging.
+Sometimes it’s hard to completely switch out plastics, so why not start by buying products in bigger sizes?
+Items such as shampoo, washing-up liquid, toothpaste, chocolate bars and crisps are all available in larger sizes, requiring less packaging.

 Plus buying products in larger sizes results in minimised consumption of products more regularly, and so, therefore, less waste!